 This data should, of course, be handled carefully: theses figures are based on the population’s self-diagnosis of “depressive symptoms”, not clinical cases of depression.

 However, other studies seem to corroborate this observation.
 For instance, Hungary ranks among the last countries in the OECD’s life satisfaction index.
 It also has one of the highest suicide rates in Europe, with 19 deaths caused by self-harm for every 100.000 citizens (along with Latvia and Slovenia) and only topped by Lithuania (32 suicides / 100.000 inhabitants).

 One of the (many) factors may be the lack of qualified medical personnel, causing grave deficiencies in the prevention and treatment of the illness.
 Whereas other countries suffering the most from depression also have the highest numbers of psychiatrists (around 25 per 100.000 inhabitants in Finland, Sweden or Lithuania), Hungary lags far behind (10 per 100.000 citizens).

 The sole explanation?
 Surely, no. But part of the problem, most probably.

 5. Not working on week-ends

 Let’s finish on a lighter note.
 Hungary has the lowest proportion of young employed working on weekends.
-At the EU level, nearly 30% of the people aged 20 to 34 usually work on weekends, compared to 11% in Hungary.
-At the other end of the spectrum, more than half of Greece’s youth has to work on Saturdays and/or Sundays.
+At the EU level, nearly 30% of the people aged 20 to 34 usually work on Saturday and/or Sunday, compared to 11% in Hungary.
+At the other end of the spectrum, more than half of Greece’s youth has to work during the week-end.

-In what might seem like a refutal of the previous statement, a growing number of young Hungarians have to find a job during their studies: the rate increased dramatically in the last few years, from 20% in 2009 to 60% today.
+However, in what might seem like a contradiction with the previous statement, a growing number of young Hungarians have to find a job during their studies: the rate increased dramatically in the last few years, from 20% in 2009 to 60% today.

-If you liked this article, you can have a look at the other episodes:
+If you liked this article, be sure to check out the other episodes: